 The statutory and common law controls over mass media and telecommunications in Australia.
 Matters likely to engage the skills of lawyers rather than pure theoretical analysis or law for journalists.
 Among the general legal issues considered in the particular communications context are: economic regulation and protectionism; licensing law and policy; legal provision for technological change; regulation of corporate control; and self-regulation.
 Topics may be roughly divided into two main groups: 1.
-Defamation; contempt of court and parliament; rights of court reporting; restrictions on the content of printed and electronic media, including voluntary industry codes as well as law strictly so called 2.
-Electronic media: the operation of the commercial and public station licensing system; planning powers; ownership and control of stations; the extent of relevant Commonwealth powers; spectrum and frequency allocation; the regulation of programs, the structure and function of the statutory authorities concerned with broadcasting and telecommunications; domestic law affecting satellite communication; videotex; cable and pay-TV media.
+Defamation; contempt of court and parliament; rights of court reporting; restrictions on the content of printed and electronic media, including voluntary industry codes as well as law strictly so called.
+2. Electronic media: the operation of the commercial and public station licensing system; planning powers; ownership and control of stations; the regulation of programs; domestic law affecting satellite communication; videotext; cable and pay-TV media.